Veterans Hospice Care

 Hoffmann Hospice conducts Pinning Ceremonies throughout the year at local senior living facilities.
 Pinning Ceremonies give us the opportunity to honor our veteran patients and other veteran residents of the facilites.
 Our staff and guest speakers acknowledge the service of these fine men and women and provide each with an honorary Pin from the We Honor Veterans program while the spouses receive a red carnation.

-At the end of life, many veteran hospice patients need support with medical, emotional, spiritual and psychological needs that may differ from a civilian hospice patient.
+At the end of life, many Veteran patients on hospice care need support with medical, emotional, spiritual and psychological needs that may differ from a civilian hospice patient.
 These include needs dependent upon the specific war that they served in, trauma they experienced, service-related diseases and the needs of homeless veterans.
 The Hoffmann Hospice teams, some of which are veterans and veterans’ spouses along with Veteran to Veteran volunteers, receive continued training so that they are able to meet the unique needs of veterans and their families.
 Most importantly, the hospice team has a genuine compassion for veterans and that compassion led Hoffmann Hospice to meet their goal of receiving the highest level within the We Honor Veterans program of the U.S. Department of Veterans and the National Hospice and Palliative Care Organization.

 The Veteran to Veteran program at Hoffmann Hospice is an elite group of male and female volunteers who are veterans.
 They volunteer their time to specifically help veteran hospice patients and their families by providing companionship and caregiver relief.
 Veteran patients usually feel a higher level of connectedness with a veteran volunteer and enjoy the camaraderie.
 The most valuable benefit to a veteran at this season of his life is the opportunity to share military stories with another veteran as often as they can.
 Veteran volunteers also participate in veteran community events to maintain partnerships in the community and maintain awareness of all veterans’ services and resources.